 “We are the cosmos made conscious and life is the means by which the universe understands itself.” ― Brian Cox

 The most obvious question is who or what is doing the exploring?
-Who is the observer of our consciousness?
+Who is the Observer of our consciousness?
 Is it “me” doing the exploring?
 Or is it much more?
 Could it be our consciousness and life experience are part of a more extraordinary, more complex experiment?

 Are we nothing more than a cosmic experiment?
 Is the total of our existence in the cosmos merely trying out different scenarios?
 Are our lives a singular or shared experience?
 Are we separate from the universal consciousness or only a partition of “a greater awareness”?
-Are we the cosmos made “conscious?”

 The spiritual pioneers in ancient cultures devised methods to explore consciousness.
 Some people have a natural ability to access both altered or higher states.
 They don’t need procedures or psychotic drugs.
 The people with this innate ability we call Seers, Shamans, Mystics, Prophets, or Witches.